paritytech/secret-store/README.md

 # Secret-Store 1.0
 To reference this version of Secret Store, use [this commit](https://github.com/paritytech/secret-store/commit/ebe751db6af07425d2e1823ac05a84d0fafe3dad).

 This is Parity Secret Store.
-Detailed information about the solution can be found on [Parity wiki](https://wiki.parity.io/Secret-Store)
+Detailed information about the solution can be found on [OpenEthereum wiki](https://openethereum.github.io/Secret-Store.html)

 The entry point for the library is the method for launching new key server instance: